pjstadig/reducible-stream/README.md

 ## Reduction

-Reduction can be used to process a collection, and in Clojure collection that is being reduced can control the reduction process.
+Reduction can be used to process a collection, and in Clojure the collection that is being reduced can control the reduction process.
 The collection could (theoretically) clean up resources after the reduction is complete (whether or not the collection has been fully consumed).